Wayzata Mountain Bike Team

 Wayzata High School, Room B204

-If you register in May and June you can participate in summer fun rides, races and mechanical skill sessions.
-These are optional.
+If you register in May and June you can participate in additional team rides and activities.

 There are five races held at various Minnesota locations.